yudhv/Vehicle-Detection/writeup_template.md

 The code for building heatmaps, thresholding, and drawing final bounding boxes can be found in cells 9, 10, and 11 respectively.

-The final output looks like this -

-![alt text][image4]

-### Here are six frames and their corresponding heatmaps:
+Here are five frames and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+The final output looks like this -
 ![alt text][image7]

 ---